- Great conversation design makes AI chatbots feel human by blending user research, natural language, and structured flows.

 8. Personality and Brand Voice

-Your bot is your brand or at least, it speaks for it.
+Your bot is your brand.
+Or at least, it speaks for it.

 Whether it’s friendly, formal, witty, or neutral, give it a consistent voice that reflects your organization.